The Dangers of an Unfunded Trust: A Case Study

 After they signed their documents, they had some homework, which they had eagerly taken on: they needed to sign forms from various institutions where they had accounts, which would change the owner or the beneficiary from themselves to the trust itself.

 We completed the transfer of their real estate and the assignment of the LLC properly with them, but unfortunately, their account ownership and beneficiary change forms were never completed.
-Thus when they died, they still owned these assets, making the estate vulnerable to probate, and leaving their son with an unfunded trust.
+Thus when they died, they still owned these assets, making the estate vulnerable to probateProbate can refer to the process of settling the estate of a deceased person.
+Read More, and leaving their son with an unfunded trust.

 Outcomes of an Unfunded Trust